isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Gauging light.md

 	<img src="/images/Horti%20techniques/light_jacchua%20(2).jpg">
 	<p><b>Indirect sunlight or partial shade</b> is light that is coming at an angle, bounced off another surface or filtered through things like clouds or shade cloth.
 It is less intense than direct sunlight and will cast an indistinct shadow with soft edges.
 Gardens at the foot of large buildings, in corridors, and along north-and south-facing windows indoors are likely to receive mostly indirect sunlight throughout the day. </p>
 	<img src="/images/Horti%20techniques/DappledSun_Jacchua.jpg">
 	<p><b>Dappled shade</b> is direct sunlight that is obstructed by other, taller plants.
-Trees and tall crops often cast dappled shade, which is ideal for growing smaller leafy vegetables, to protect vulnerable seedlings, or to grow plants that can be found in forests or on forest floors.</p>
+Trees and tall crops often cast dappled shade, which is ideal for growing smaller leafy vegetables, to protect vulnerable seedlings, or to grow plants that can be found in forests or on forest floors.
+It can be considered roughly equivalent to indirect sunlight.</p>
 	<p><b>Deep shade</b> has little or no sunlight reaching the ground at all.
 Areas of a garden in deep shade will not have shadows.
 Areas immediately next to walls, far away from windows or in the middle of shelters are generally in deep shade.
 It is difficult to grow things in areas that are in deep shade for most of the day.
-These spots can instead be used for storage, resting areas or other kinds of hardscape. </p>
+These spots can instead be used for <a href="/page-index/hardscapes/hardscapes/">hardscapes for gardeners</a> like <a href="/hardscapes/storage/">storage</a>.</p>
 	<br>
 </section>